Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: Simulation Study

 For each simulated dataset, model parameters were estimated via Bayesian framework using the t-walk sampler implemented in R. Weakly informative prior distributions were adopted for all model parameters; in particular, positive-valued parameters were assigned Gamma(2, 2) priors to provide mild regularization while retaining flexibility.
 To obtain posterior samples, 110,000 Markov chain Monte Carlo (MCMC) iterations were run.
 The first 10,000 iterations were discarded as burn-in, and a thinning interval of 5 was applied by retaining every fifth draw to reduce autocorrelation, yielding 20,000 samples for posterior inference.
 Model performance was summarized across Monte Carlo replications using posterior means and root mean squared errors (RMSE) to examine estimation accuracy under different sample sizes.

 Table~\ref{tab:udamp_ps} reports the posterior means and RMSEs for each parameter of the underdamped hazard model.
 As expected, RMSEs decrease with increasing sample size, indicating improved estimation accuracy and consistency.
 Figure~\ref{fig:hist-u} displays the posterior distributions of the model parameters for the underdamped hazard model when the sample size is $n=2000$.
 Compared to the corresponding priors (shown in red), the posterior distributions are more concentrated, reflecting increased information from the data at this sample size.
-Similar summaries for the remaining models proposed in section ~\ref{sec:non-linear} are provided in the Appendix ~\ref{add:sim.results}.
+Similar summaries for the remaining models proposed in section ~\ref{sec:non-linear} are provided in the Appendix ~\ref{add:sim.results}. \mbh{These results demonstrate that the proposed higher-order models can be reliably estimated from censored survival data, with estimation accuracy improving as the sample size increases.}